Mohamed-Waled/Distance-Calculator-Between-Two-Points-V-2.0/README.md

 # Training Projects - Distance Calculator Between Two Points - V 2.0

-This is an app To Calculat The Distance Between Two Points In a 2-Dimensional coordinate system
+This is an app To Calculate The Distance Between Two Points In a 2-Dimensional coordinate system

 ## Table of contents